tessel/this-week-in-tessel/2016-06-28-Rust-Reach-Fractal.md

 With Tessel 2, we say: you shouldn't have to.
 This concept drove the following design decisions:

-* All of the parts used for Tessel 2 are relatively new (they will continue to be manufactured and supported for a few years) and can be purchased in low (x1000) quantities.
+* All of the parts used for Tessel 2 are easily sourceable (they will continue to be manufactured and supported for a few years) and can be purchased in low (x100) quantities.
 * Tessel 2 was designed in KiCad, which is perhaps the only fully-featured electrical engineering design tool you can download and use for free (it is open source).
 "Open Source Hardware" (OSHW) is fulfilled by making our schematics freely accessible, but it's important to us that you can pick up where we left off with our [design files](https://github.com/tessel/t2-hardware).
 * The layout of the board itself is designed so that you can easily "break off" pieces you don't need in your production product.
 The PCB traces and passive components contained in a given functional block are also kept in a physical block.
 A block diagram of Tessel's hardware corresponds to its physical layout, so that you can remove e.g. the ethernet port (and save yourself the cost of the header) in your final product.